DanBeaton/Reproducible-Research/PA1_template.md

-#Replot the historgram with the NAs replaced with the mean values
+#Replot the histogram with the NAs replaced with the mean values